ADA Doors and Hardware

 CLAD can provide you with some of the best doors and hardware from leading manufacturers.
 These doors perform as expected, have better security and safety features, and will operate for longer without needing repairs or replacement.
 Some of the manufacturers we trust include:

 It’s not always necessary to replace your door in order to make it ADA compliant.
 In some circumstances, we only need to replace or upgrade the hardware on the door in order to meet regulations.
 Frequently, we add low energy automatic door openers to manual doors for ADA compliance.
-These convert manual doors into automatic doors, opening and closing the door without effort from the user.
+These ADA compliant door openers convert manual doors into automatic doors without completely replacing your door, which can help save money.
+Our openers can also be installed on external gates or implemented into more substantial access control systems for greater security, convenience, and accessibility.

 ADA Requirements